This Article may contain compensated links. Please read our Disclaimer for more information.

 Our ‘must do’ places to eat in Ho Chi Minh City is Banh Xeo 46A.
 We have been coming here since our first trip to Vietnam so it holds a bit of sentimental value.
 It is a bit further out in District 1, but easy to get to in a cab/uber.
 The food there is slightly pricier than other venues but the atmosphere is great.
 You can watch the chefs churn out great dishes, which I suspect they are doing for hours on end.

-One of the best things about hot weather and being on holiday is that it is acceptable to have a beer.
+One of the best things about hot weather and being on holiday is that it is acceptable to have a beer early in the day.
 And there are plenty of Vietnamese options available.
 We also noticed a few craft beer places popping up too.
 If you get a chance to park up with the locals on tiny stools having a quiet beer – then give it a go.
 Don’t be surprised when your beer either arrives with, or you are offered, ice.
 For westerners, this can be an odd addition to beer, but it keeps your beer cold.
 We always have ice in our beer (and cocktails too) and haven’t been sick.
 We understand most ice is commercially produced in the big cities.

 You have plenty of choice for where to stay in Ho Chi Minh City.
 You can go luxurious, budget or anywhere in between.
 We find Vietnamese hotels to be good value for money, with most providing a very good breakfast to start your day off right.
 We tend to go for mid-range small or boutique hotels, a few of our favourites are below.
 If you subscribe to www.reddoorponderings.com we will send you a $15USD discount code you can use for your next Booking.com booking!